n1ghtf0x/Snake-Game/README.md

 <br />
 Your aim is to survive as long as possible by escaping dangerous fireball.
 <br />
-Fisrt go to the folder named with snake.py and images and execute command:
+Fisrt go to the folder named with snake.py, images, music and execute command:
 <br />
 pip install -r requirements.txt
 <br />